Electric scooters have become a common sight on the streets of the UK in recent years – despite plenty of confusion over their legality.

 Even after the government introduces a bill and publishes a proposed set of rules, the regulations will go out for consultation and must then be approved by parliament.
 It is only when they are signed into law that it will be absolutely clear what the rules are.

 The rules being developed are based on those in other countries, and are close to those for the rental e-scooters taking part in trial schemes (see below).
 They include a strict speed limit (around 15.5mph), a minimum wheel size to help with pot holes and rules requiring the machines to be fitted with brakes, daytime running lights and indicators and other features.

 Many private e-scooters currently on the market have been designed with these broad regulations in mind, or feature technology that would allow their power and speed to be restricted in future to meet them.

 But not all do: some firms are selling very fast and powerful e-scooters that are unlikely to meet the future regulation for road use.
 While they are perfectly legal to use in private land, any such machines wouldn't be road-legal even when the new laws come into force.

 It's also possible the government could also introduce some form of e-scooter registration or licence scheme, and it's not yet known if existing private e-scooters would be able to qualify for that.

 What are the rules about rental e-scooters?

 You can legally use machines that are part of government-approved and council-sanctioned rental trials on public roads in the UK.

 Those schemes began in July 2020 and were originally due to run for a limited period to help the government gather data on e-scooter usage, but have now been extended until at least May 31, 2024.
-The government has indicated that only areas currently running trials will be able to extend them, with no new trial regions added.
+Only areas currently running trials were able to extend them, with no new trial regions added.